Earendel-lab/Compass/README.md

 ## License

-The project is licensed under the GNU GPL v3.
+This project is licensed under the GNU GPL v3.
-You can find the license text in the [LICENSE](LICENSE) file.
+The license text can be found in the [LICENSE](LICENSE) file.

+---

+**Note:** This fork is a modified version of the original Compass app.
+For the official app and updates from the original author, please download from F-Droid or Google Play.
+For this fork with custom features, see the [Releases](https://github.com/Earendel-lab/Compass/releases/latest).